This section explains basic concepts you must understand to use Xcalar Design efficiently.

 When you use Xcalar Design interactively, it generates a dataflow to show a sequence of operations leading up to each table.

-If you use Xcalar in operational mode, you can save dataflows, which can run on demand or at scheduled intervals.
+If you use Xcalar in operational mode, you can save dataflows for you to run on demand or at scheduled intervals.
 If you use Xcalar in modeling mode, you can save dataflows but you cannot run them.
 To run a saved dataflow, use Xcalar Design to download it and then upload it to a Xcalar cluster with an operational mode license.

 Xcalar Design can import data that is unstructured or organized in arbitrary formats.
-The data sources can reside on a local or cloud storage system.
+The data sources can reside on file systems such as NFS, HDFS, Amazon S3, or a local file system.

 Understanding Xcalar Design login